bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 Handling custom hooks like this will be covered later, but just know that's how `bit-docs-generate-html` informs `bit-docs` that it wants to handle any `html` hook (such the one registered in `the-plugin`).

-The `bit-docs-generate-html` plugin will use npm to download any `dependencies` set on those option objects passed as arguments to the `html` hook, and the code that `bit-docs-generate-html` will load into the front-end is determined by looking at the `main` value of the `package.json` of the downloaded dependencies (such as `the-plugin/package.json`).
+The `bit-docs-generate-html` plugin will use npm to download any `dependencies` set on the option objects passed as arguments to the `html` hook.
+The code that `bit-docs-generate-html` will load into the front-end is determined by looking at `package.json`'s `main` for the fetched dependency (such as `the-plugin/package.json`).

 In the case of `the-plugin`, `main` in `package.json` would be set to `theplugin.js`: